-THE GOOD: Down pillows are soft, cuddly and moldable.
-They tend to be lightweight, durable and potentially suitable for all sleeping positions.
-Unlike feather pillows, down pillows are usually quiet.
+THE GOOD: Down pillows are often softer, more cuddly, and more moldable / scrunchable than other pillow types.
+They tend to be lightweight, quiet, durable, comfortably warm, and potentially suited for all sleep positions.

-THE BAD: They can lack adequate loft and support.
+THE BAD: They tend to be pricey, and they can lack adequate loft and support especially for larger people.
 Initial odor is possible as are escaping down feathers.
-The pillows may need to be fluffed / shaken regularly to even their contents and elevate loft.
-They tend to be somewhat pricey.
+The pillows may need to be fluffed / shaken regularly.

 THE PILLOWS: A down pillow is filled with the insulating soft plumage found under the feathers of geese and duck.
 A pillow is considered down if it is filled with at least 75% down and no more than 25% feathers.
-Down pillows that contain feathers usually have them make up the pillow core and have the down surround the feathers to ensure surface softness.
+Down pillows that contain feathers usually have them make up the pillow core with down surrounding them to ensure surface softness.

 |Loft variety||c+||Both thicker and thinner down pillows are available.
 However, when the pillows are compressed they tend to have no more than medium loft, regardless of fill quantity / fill power.|

 |Back sleep friendly||b||Generally good, but back sleepers sometimes report not having enough support / loft.
 Scrunching or folding of the pillow may be needed to achieve adequate loft.|

 |Side sleep friendly||b||Scrunching or folding of the pillow may be needed to achieve adequate loft.|